MT · MFWP

 This page is a regulatory summary maintained by Bield — not the official rulebook.
 Verify season dates, bag limits, and special regulations with the agency above before each trip.

-Bield Fish keeps Montana regulations at your fingertips.
+Bield: Fish keeps Montana regulations at your fingertips.

 Set your state once and Bield calibrates season phases, license reminders, and species-specific limits in your catch log.